Helmut Kleinicke

 Helmut Kleinicke ([ˈhɛlmuːt ˈklaɪnɪkə]; 19 November 1907 – 1979) was a German engineer who supervised construction projects near Auschwitz concentration camp and saved Jews during the Holocaust.
-Kleinicke was named Righteous Among the Nations in 2018; he is one of the few Nazi Party members to be given this award, along with Oskar Schindler, Karl Plagge and Georg Ferdinand Duckwitz.
+Kleinicke was named Righteous Among the Nations in 2018; he is one of the few Nazi Party members to be given this award, along with Oskar Schindler, Hans Walz, Karl Plagge and Georg Ferdinand Duckwitz.

 Early life

 Helmut Kleinicke was born on 19 November 1907 in Wildemann, in Lower Saxony, to a family of foresters.
 In his youth he studied civil engineering.
 He joined the Nazi Party in 1933.
 Although some survivors claimed that he had been an SS officer with the rank of Obersturmbannführer, there is no documentary evidence that Kleinicke served in the SS, and his niece denied it.
 In 1941, Kleinicke was recruited into the team who started the planning and construction near Auschwitz concentration camp.
 Having just married a woman named Cilly, eleven years his junior, he moved to Chrzanów, close to the camp.